serinko/economics/crypto/counting/pnl_calculation.md

 That % is what we focus on, to count the profit or loss (PnL).
 From 40k to 60k we need to go 50% up.
 Therefore if those are our Pen and Pex, we made 50% profit, while the fall from 60k to 40k is only 33.3%, therefore we made 33.3% profit (or loss).

-That means that if an asset you bough falls in price of 33.3%, you need 50% grow to get back to 0,-.
-However SELLing/SHORTing seems to give smaller gains on the price movement, the benefit of SELLing high lies in the fact that instead of waiting to get back to 0 if not sold, in this case, if rebought on 40k, by the time it's back on 60k, you are not back on zero but 33% and 50% in profit. that is a big difference.
+That means that if an asset you bought falls in price of 33.3%, you need 50% grow to get back to 0,-.
+However SELLing/SHORTing seems to give smaller gains on the price movement, the benefit of SELLing high lies in the fact that instead of waiting to get back to 0 if not sold, in this case, if re-bought on 40k, by the time it's back on 60k, you are not back on zero but 33% and 50% in profit.
+That is a big difference.
 So often selling is a way to get in cheaper, later.

+## Disclaimers

+Be aware that there is no an easy way to predict prices and to borrow assets in order to sell it and re-buy it later to pay the loan in profit, as well as buy any risky asset with the hope of getting up - the marjet may go against you and the mathematic of PnL applies reverse and you counting losses!!!

 Disclaimer: Kawa is not so interested in speculating and trading in generall.
 Only market Kawa follows is to short $TRYB, while he never wants to put his hand on that coin.
 How to do that - to SHORT an asset, you do not want to handle - will be explained in another document.